 About the Artist

 Dan Drage was born in Colorado, USA and has lived abroad since 2006, including ten years in Vietnam.
-He is based in St Andrews, where he spent the last academic year as the first artist-in-residence for the Institute for Theology, Imagination and the Arts (ITIA) at St Mary’s, University of St Andrews.
+He is based in St Andrews, where he was the first artist-in-residence for the Institute for Theology, Imagination and the Arts (ITIA) at St Mary’s, University of St Andrews.

 Dan is currently a PhD candidate at Duncan of Jordanstone College of Art And Design (DJCAD) in Dundee.
 You can read about his research here.

 Since DJCAD employs creative practice as a research methodology, Dan’s PhD candidacy has resulted in a moving exhibition of sculpture at St Andrews’ Botanic Gardens, 2nd June 2023 until 2nd February 2024.
 Dan gave a guided walk through the Gardens on his exhibition’s opening day, when he spoke about research as the practice of ‘searching and re-searching, searching again.’
 Through this re-searching, his sculptures evolved in response to this setting, he said, something that is completely successful in the way the resulting forms are at one with their environment in the Botanic Gardens.
 From Whitman to Heidegger, the sources of his inspiration and theoretical underpinning are impressively wide-ranging.

 Looking back to when I first met Dan, I can see how the seeds of this major exhibition were sown in his early work, some of which I was privileged to show in my gallery.
 It’s interesting to read again the artist’s notes (below) about this earlier work to see a sensitivity to nature and a relationship with St Andrew’s Botanic Gardens in his art practice that has come to full fruition here in 2023-24.